-Species: The Rose-breasted Grosbeak (Pheucticus ludovicianus), is an attractive large billed forest dwelling bird, found throughout most of Canada, and into the eastern regions of the USA.
-Usually, seen at bird feeders in the springtime, where it is attracted to black-oiled sunflower seeds.
-Its diet consist of seeds, insects and fruit.
+Species: The Rose-breasted Grosbeak (Pheucticus ludovicianus), is an attractive large billed forest dwelling bird that is found throughout most of Canada and into the eastern regions of the USA.
+Usually seen at bird feeders in the springtime, where it is attracted to black-oil sunflower seeds.
+Its diet consists of seeds, insects and fruit.

-Distinctions: Sexually dimorphic, whereas the male in breeding plumage is seen with a black head, back, tail and wings, with white wing bars.
-It received its name by its rose-coloured bib type ban on a white breast.
-The female is mainly brown overall in appearance, with brown streaking on a dull white breast.
-Juveniles are similar to the females, as are the males, when seen in non-breeding plumage during the winter months.
+Distinctions: Sexually dimorphic, whereas the male in breeding plumage is seen with a black head, back, tail and wings, with white wingbars.
+It received its name because of its rose-coloured bib-type band on a white breast.
+Overall the female is mainly brown in appearance, with brown streaking on a dull white breast.
+Juveniles are similar to the females, as are the males when seen in non-breeding plumage during the winter months.

-Voice: Loud flute like warbling lyrics, usually song from high up in the crown of the tree tops.
+Voice: Loud flute-like warbling lyrics, usually sung from high up in the crown of the tree tops.

 Nesting: Four to five purplish, white spotted eggs.
 Builds its nest in a deciduous forest and forest edges.
-The Rose-breasted Grosbeak will have one to two broods at year.
+The Rose-breasted Grosbeak will have one to two broods per year.